-San Francisco is a great city to get married in, whether you’re doing a simple City Hall ceremony, eloping on the beach or something more elaborate at one of San Francisco’s gorgeous wedding venues.
+San Francisco is a great city in which to get married, whether you’re doing a simple City Hall ceremony, eloping on the beach or something more elaborate at one of San Francisco’s gorgeous wedding venues.

 I am happy to offer my guidance as a San Francisco wedding photographer that specializes in elopements, City Hall ceremonies and non-traditional, intimate weddings.